 HUHS’s academic policy allows students the opportunity to repeat a course up to 2 times (maximum of 3 attempts per course).
-Repeated courses will be issued a grade of “R” and count as attempted credit hours toward the quantitative and maximum time frame Satisfactory Academic Progress standards.
+Repeated courses will be issued a grade of “R” and count as attempted credit hours toward the quantitative Satisfactory Academic Progress standard (Completion Rate).
 A grade of “R” does not count in qualitative determination of Satisfactory Academic Progress.
 Students that have not successfully passed the course by the 3rd attempt will be referred to the appropriate Dean and further actions will be determined on a case by case basis.

 Federal financial aid regulations limit the number to times a student may repeat a course and receive federal financial aid for that course.
 There is no appeal process and the regulation cannot be overridden by HUHS.

 If a student receives a “W” or an “F” in a course: